JoaoRabelo98/flexbox-react/README.md

 ## Get started

-To exec this project, install the programs below:
+Hello, this project is a sample SPA flex.

+To exec, run the steps below

 ~~~sh
 (choco / apt-get / brew) install git